AI models collapse when trained on recursively generated data

 abstract = {Landmark study showing that indiscriminate use of model-generated content in training causes irreversible defects in resulting models, where tails of original content distribution disappear.
 Model collapse is a degenerative learning process where models forget improbable events over time.
 Demonstrates this across LLMs, VAEs, and GMMs.}

-} From AUTO:OPENALEX
+} From AUTO:DBLP

 @article{shumailov2024modelcollapse,